Champaign Centennial High School

-Centennial High School is a public high school serving grades 9–12 in Champaign, Illinois.
+Champaign Centennial High School is a public high school serving grades 9–12 in Champaign, Illinois.
 It is part of Champaign Unit 4 School District.
-As of the 2023–24 school year, it had 1,473 students.
+As of the 2024–25 school year, it had 1,476 students.
 The school is located next to Jefferson Middle School and Centennial Park.

 Curriculum

-The school offers a variety of courses, including AP courses in Macroeconomics, English, Calculus AB or BC, Physics, Chemistry, Biology, US History, American Government, and Statistics.
+The school offers a variety of courses, including AP courses in Macroeconomics, English, Calculus AB or BC, Physics C: Mechanics, Chemistry, Biology, U.S. History, U.S. Government and Politics, Statistics, and more.
 In addition, many consumer science and industrial technology courses are offered.
 The school also offers a Young Adult Program for students 18–21 years of age, which is based at Parkland College.

 The student-teacher ratio is 16:1, average for the state.

 Extracurricular activities

 Athletics

 Centennial competes in interscholastic sports in the Big Twelve Conference (Illinois) of the Illinois High School Association (IHSA).